This website uses cookies to ensure you get the best experience on our website. Learn more

 Security measures

 Tarangire Treetops has plenty of askaris (security guards) who escort guests around the camp at night, when animals sometimes wander into camp.
-Each treehouse is equipped with a two-way radio for requesting an escort.
-The rooms also have panic buttons.
+Each treehouse is equipped with a telephone to communicate with the main area.

 Fire safety